IJSComplexMatter/dtmm/doc/tutorial.rst

 3D simulations
 --------------

 In 3D, one may be tempted to develop the same non-iterative approach as for 2D.
 However, this becomes impractical because of the size of the matrices and computational complexity.
 Although you can find the implementation in :mod:`.tmm3d`, this was developed for reference and testing, and it was not really meant to be useful in practice.
 Instead, for computations in 3D, we use an iterative algorithm.
 Instead of writing the transfer matrices and multiplying the matrices together to form a material characteristic matrix, one works with field vector in real space and transfers it through the layers in a split-step fashion.
-The material is viewed as a series of thin birefringent film and a thick homogeneous layer.
+The layer is viewed as a thin inhomogeneous birefringent film and a thick homogeneous layer.
 First, the field is transferred through the thin film in real space, acquiring phase change (with reflections), then the field is propagated by matrix multiplication if Fourier space.
-It is a bit more technical than that, and details of the non-iterative approach are given in *some future paper*.
+It is a bit more technical than that, and details of the non-iterative method is given in *some future paper*.
 Below you will find some technical information and examples of use.

 Interference and reflections
 ++++++++++++++++++++++++++++